Lithium: lithium iodide

-The lithium in lithium iodide formally is in the oxidation state 1.
+The oxidation number of lithium in lithium iodide is 1.

 - Hill system formula: I1Li1